lepture/lepture.com/_posts/en/2013/create-oauth-server.md

 [Access Token](https://github.com/lepture/example-oauth2-server/commit/ba1fd40293e673ae35180a1c10f95820c6a93d23) , and their getters and setters.
 It is much simpler than OAuth 1, since we don't have to create timestamp and nonce.

-OAuth 2 has no Request Token, the handlers are simple too.
-What you need is a token handler that response with access token or refresh token, and an authorize handler for user to confirm the request.
+OAuth 2 has no Request Token.
+The handlers are simple too.
+What you need is a token handler that handles response with access token or refresh token, and an authorize handler for user to confirm the request.

 ```python
 @app.route('/oauth/token')